 All day tea, coffee and chilled water are provided.

-We have a fridge and two microwave ovens should you wish to bring your own food.
+If you have not ordered lunch with your registration, we have a fridge and two microwave ovens should you wish to bring your own food.

 ACCOMODATION